 The U-M-BICI Collaboratory (“Collaboratory”) is a joint program of U-M and the Beijing Institute of Collaborative Innovation (BICI).
-BICI is a non-profit institute jointly established in 2014 by 14 Chinese universities, including Peking and Tsinghua.
+BICI is a non-profit institute jointly established in 2014 by 14 Chinese universities, including Peking University and Tsinghua University.
 Its mission is to conduct research, commercialize advanced technologies, and cultivate innovative talents.
 BICI established its first program with U-M in 2016, commercializing later-stage technologies, and a second program in 2018, sponsoring earlier-stage research of larger scope.
 These two programs were merged in early 2019 to form the U-M-BICI Collaboratory.
 Under the Collaboratory, BICI sponsors and helps commercialize U-M research in a broad range of areas — including engineering, health, science, and the environment — through small Exploratory and larger Regular project sponsorship.

 - Create new intellectual property and advance promising discoveries for the marketplace